A closed expression for the UV-divergent parts of one-loop tensor integrals in dimensional regularization: Introduction

 \section{Introduction}

-For the calculation of elementary particle processes at one loop level, 't Hooft and Veltman introduced the basic one loop integrals, namely the scalar 1-point, 2-point, 3-point and 4-point integrals \cite{'tHooft:1978xw}.
-Passarino and Veltman then provided a systematic method which allows to reduce all tensor integrals with up to four internal propagators to these basic scalar integrals \cite{PaVe}.
-One important step in this reduction scheme is the inversion of the kinematic Gram matrix.
-Therefore, configurations where the kinematic matrix becomes singular can not be treated with this method.
-Such configurations appear, for example, in processes where the four momenta of the incoming particles are linearly dependent.
+Quantum field theory provides a perturbation series expansion which allows the calculation of physical observables in particles processes up to an arbitrary accuracy \cite{ryder,peskin}.
+Due to high precision measurements of decay rates and cross sections at collider experiments, present calculations include at least quantum corrections of first order.
+The evaluation of radiative corrections contains integrals over the inner momentum.
+These loop integrals have been investigated and classified by t'Hooft, Veltman and Passarino \cite{'tHooft:1978xw,PaVe}, partly elaborating an idea of Brown and Feynman \cite{Brown:1952eu}.
+Their works focus on loop integrals with up to four internal propagators.
+Nevertheless, their methods can be extended leading to a compact notation for all one loop tensor N-point functions and coefficients, presented in \cite{Denner:1993kt} and exhaustively used in \cite{Denner:2005nn}.

+The divergent behaviour of these loop integrals necessitates the renormalization procedure rendering all physical observables finite.
+To quantify the divergences of the various loop integrals a regularization scheme is needed.
+Dimensional regularization has become the standard method to deal with ultraviolet (UV-) divergences \cite{'tHooft:1972fi,Bollini:1972bi,Ashmore:1972uj}.
+In current literature, one can find extensive tables of UV-divergent parts of specific tensor coefficients \cite{Denner:2005nn,Denner:2002ii} and generally valid recursive evaluation schemes \cite{Denner:2005nn,Feng_recursive}, but no closed analytic formula is given yet.
+Using Feynman parametrization, we are able to provide such an expression for the UV-divergent part of an arbitrary one-loop tensor N-point coefficient.

-In a recent paper \cite{Denner:2005nn}, reduction schemes for vanishing Gram determinants for one loop tensor integrals were presented.
-These schemes provide recursive formulae that converge in principle.
-To get reasonable approximations of higher orders for a certain tensor coefficient, one needs lower order expressions of tensor coefficients of higher rank.
+Although the number of physically relevant tensor functions is limited by dimensional considerations or renormalizability, tensor coefficients of arbitrary high ranks can appear as mathematical by-product as, for example, in the reduction schemes for one loop tensor integrals in case of vanishing Gram determinants \cite{Denner:2005nn}.
+These schemes provide recursive formulas that converge for infinite iteration steps.
+To get high order approximations for a certain tensor coefficient, one needs lower order expressions for tensor coefficients of a higher rank.
 In particular, the divergent parts of these high rank tensor coefficients are necessary as well.
-Dittmaier and Denner provide recursive formulae for the divergent parts of B -, C -, and D - functions and explicit expressions for all A-functions and for B -, C -, D - and E - functions up to a specific rank.

-In this work, we want to present a method that allows the extraction of the divergent part of an arbitrary 1-loop tensor N-point coefficient.
-This can be done directly from its Feynman parametrisation leading to a closed formula for all 1-loop tensor N-point coefficients.
-In addition we explore some special cases in more detail and give the explicit formulae for some B-,C- and D-functions.
+Since it is not possible to decide a priori which approximation order suffices for a specific process, a generally valid formula for divergent parts represents a useful tool.